trealla-prolog/trealla-OLDv1/README.md

 requirements, like *get_char*, *get_code*, *sub_atom*, *atom_length*,
 *atom_codes*, *atom_chars* & *_upper/*_lower are handled on the fly.

-No special handling of a BOM is done as parsing should treat it as a non-breaking space.

 Unicode atoms do not need to be quoted unless they contain breaking characters...